The Kudoboard Alternative That Runs Itself

 For a 50-person team, Kudoboard Pro plus BirthdayBot's 21–50 channel tier (Pro, monthly billing) runs about $1,300/year on our reading of their public plans ($449 + ~$840).
 HuddleCard covers announcements, signing, and delivery on one bill for roughly $570/year at typical activity (~30 active users).
 HuddleCard vs BirthdayBot walks through the bot side.

 Kudoboard's subscriptions run $39/month or $299/year (Business, up to 50) and $59/month or $449/year (Pro, which adds Slack and Microsoft Teams).
 One-off boards start around $5.99 (Lite, up to 20 posts).
 Either way, the price is flat per employee tier, the same whether two people sign all year or fifty do.
+Pro gets you Slack, but milestone automations for scheduled birthdays and anniversaries still sit on Enterprise.
 That's the real contrast with HuddleCard's active-user billing, not the contract length.
-(Our reading of their public pricing as of June 2026.
+(Our reading of their public pricing as of July 2026.
 Check their site for the latest.)

 HuddleCard is free for teams up to 10, every feature, no time limit.
 Past that it's from $2.50 per active user per month (tiered): the first 10 actives each month are free, and rates drop as more people participate.
 See tiered rates and how active users are counted.